Skydivers fail to break world record following fatal accident in Arizona

 Organizers said it was the first skydiving fatality in the group's 20-year existence and that safety was foremost in their minds in the 18 months spent preparing for the jump.

-Pinpoint precision was required for the attempt at the complicated manoeuvre, which was set into motion with 10 aircraft taking aloft the team of 221 skydivers.
+Pinpoint precision was required for the attempt at the complicated maneuver, which was set into motion with 10 aircraft taking aloft the team of 221 skydivers.

-The team had decided to move ahead despite the fatal accident, leaving a slot open in the formations in honour of the deceased skydiver, Gilbert said.
+The team had decided to move ahead despite the fatal accident, leaving a slot open in the formations in honor of the deceased skydiver, Gilbert said.

 The accident marked the third skydiving death since December in attempts to break a record in the sport.

-At the same facility last December, two skydivers were killed after colliding at a height of between 200 and 300 feet (61 to 91 meters) and falling to the ground in what authorities ruled an accident.
+At the same facility last December, two skydivers were killed after colliding at a height of between 200 and 300 feet and falling to the ground in what authorities ruled an accident.

 Briton Keiron O'Rourke, 40, and Bernd Schmehl, 51, of Germany, were killed when a group of 200 skydivers from another organization tried to break the double-formation record.